 Our squash program represents all levels of the sport at Rectory.
 We differentiate by ability and comfort to match our players.
 Our range goes from newcomers all the way to students with more than a decade of experience.
 Our main practices allow students to focus with others on building fundamental skills before moving on to more advanced drills.
 Our more advanced players work to string skills together into cohesive, productive play.
 In addition to rigorous court training, our squash program maintains an intense off-court fitness regiment.
 Athletes spend one full practice per week devoted exclusively to high-intensity workouts to build stamina, strength, and speed.
 Like most squash teams, our program uses a ladder system to rank players and determine who will represent the school in our competitive match ups.

-Co-Ed Swimming at Rectory seeks to build off of existing skills and foster new ones as student-athletes prepare for competitive swimming.
-Because we have four lanes and two coaches to work with, we are able to meet swimmers where they are and best maximize their potential growth.
-We start by breaking down all four strokes through drills and then building it back up to a technically sound stroke.
+nt Co-Ed Swimming at Rectory seeks to nurture technically sound competitive swimming in each student-athlete.
+With four lanes and two coaches to work with, we are able to meet swimmers where they are to best maximize their potential growth.
+We start by breaking down all four strokes through drills and then building them back up and using interval training.
 Student-athletes work on tight streamlines, solid flip turns, and efficient breakouts, as well as dives from the wall and the block, backstroke starts, and breaststroke turns so they are prepared for the demands of competitive swimming.
-The Swim Team focuses on setting and working toward personal goals while building individuals' self-confidence and a supportive team network.
+The Swim Team focuses on setting and working toward personal goals while building individuals' self confidence and a supportive team network.